amitadate/EECS-337-NLP-Project-02/README.md

 ## Preprocessing

 Firstly, we started with Exploratory Data Analsis of most common ingredients used in top recipes of the world.
 The code for this purpose can be found in **Final_Submission-> PreProcessing**.
-Using the PreProcessing statistics, we created the list of most common ingredients  and their substitution found in healthy, non healthy, veg, non-veg recipes, chinese, indian, mexican, and itlian recipes.
+Using the PreProcessing statistics, we created the list of most common ingredients  and their substitution found in healthy, non healthy, veg, non-veg recipes, Chinese, Indian, Mexican, and Italian recipes.

 ## Ingredients, Nutritions, and Methods